DevHuxley/How-to-create-honeypot-token/switch on off honeypot token.md

 Switch ON OFF Honeypot token

 Honeypot tokens allow you to enable or disable the honeypot mode as needed.
-When activated, users are unable to sell their tokens.
-This provides control and security that you can adjust based on your plan and market conditions.
+When activated, This provides control and security that you can adjust based on your plan and market conditions.

 To learn how to turn on off honeypot token go to https://howtocreatehoneypottoken.com/how-to-create-honeypot-token/ and read out section SWITCH ON/OFF HONEYPOT MODE